bryan-lott/level-15/README.md

 # level-15
-[idea] Digital representation of 3x5" notecards with modal editing and searching
+Digital representation of 3x5" notecards with dual-pane modal editing and searching.

+Note: this is currently a work in progress.

 ### Visual depiction:
 * Split screen.